Our Course Content and Skills

 ARRIVAL

-• usually arrive and meet Saturday 9.30/10.00, according to confirmed time and location in your information sheet
+• arrive and meet Saturday 9.30/10.00, according to confirmed time and location in your information sheet

 • introduce and review plans for the day (hike and skills), review the weather and kit required, adjust plans as needed